N9EWO Review :

 Nice Try - But No Cigar / Not For Me

 Just looking at a picture of the Grundig Satellit 750 , makes for some real excitement.
 However , in my hands only for a short time the enthusiasm was quickly squashed (for me anyway).
-It's not all bad, it sounds great on broadcast stations and general performance is good.
-But with the lousy SSB performance , wobbly tuning knob (more so with early versions), poor S-Meter and the lack of a Sync Detection mode , I will take a pass on this one.
+It's not all bad, it sounds great on broadcast stations and general performance is OK.
+But with the lousy SSB performance , wobbly tuning knob, poor S-Meter and the lack of a Sync Detection mode , I will take a pass on this one.
 The Satellit 750 was discontinued in late 2017.

 To Main Page